ftrackhq/ftrack-recipes/python/plugins/per-project-location/README.rst

 The ftrack location can be customised to make fit any custom use.
 In this example we provide a Location which make use of the project Storage / project folder attribute available in the project, to provide a way to publish different project in different mount points.
+It also contains a custom path resolver for connect to bypass current limitations of it.

 .. note::